apptainer/singularity-userdocs/mpi.rst

 Similar to the *Hybrid Approach*, the basic idea behind the *Bind Approach* is to start the MPI application by calling the MPI launcher (e.g., `mpirun`) from the host.
 The main difference between the hybrid and bind approach is the fact that with the bind approach, the container usually does not include any MPI implementation.
-This means that Singularity needs to mount/bind the MPI available on the host into the container.
+This means that {Singularity} needs to mount/bind the MPI available on the host into the container.

 Technically this requires two steps: